clearblueskymind/ContemplativeRuleOfLife/Practices/YogaFlow/ChairFlow/Complete-ChairFlow-Sequence-01.md

 ---

-## 🪑 Position

-- Seated in a stable chair
-- Spine lifted, feet grounded
-- 5lb dumbbells resting by your sides
-- Practice in silence or with mantra as background awareness

----

 > *“There is no health to be gained, no awakening to reach,
 no breath to perfect.
 This is not a practice of becoming.